 What shoes do I need for xc riding?

 The most common shoes for riding cross country are lightweight clipless compatible shoes.
-There are many different styles, colors, and price options.
-People often prefer a tight-fitting shoe with a very stiff sole to help improve pedaling efficiency.
+There are many different styles, colours, and price options.
+People often prefer a tight-fitting shoe with a very stiff sole to help improve pedalling efficiency.
 However, if you are a beginner or novice rider, you may feel more comfortable starting with a basic flat pair of shoes and pedals – which will allow you to come away from the bike much faster if you are feeling nervous.

 What shoes do I need for trail/enduro riding?

 If you have chosen to ride clipless pedals, then there is a good range of medium-weight shoes.
 A skate shoe hybrid is often popular, typically offering a stiff sole and plenty of surface area should you need to ride unclipped.

 If you choose to ride flat pedals, then a super lightweight, thin profile pedal, combined with a sticky rubber-soled shoe, is recommended.
 The brand FIVE TEN is a popular choice; however, many other brands are coming into the market with good-quality flat shoes.
 If you can try the shoes before you buy them, it’s recommended, as some brands fit different foot types better.

 What shoes do I need for downhill riding?

 For downhill, you’re looking for a shoe that offers excellent foot protection, as it’s common to bash your feet on things or hit your feet on flying debris.
 If you ride clipless, then you want a shoe with a good surface area and a soft rubber sole should you need to ride unclipped.
 If you are a flat pedal rider, you want a wide/robust pedal with grippy pins – combined with a stick rubber-soled shoe and wide surface area.

 Also, check out: What Shoes To Wear Mountain Biking?
 (Complete Guide)